syseditor/Society/README.md

 - [ ] Finish the basic infrastructure of all the systems.
 - [ ] Add JSON support for Parties.
 - [ ] Interaction through Forms and not through commands.
 (Maybe add custom-made forms?)
-- [ ] Ability to customize any message sent to players
+- [ ] Ability to customize any message sent to players.
+- [ ] Ranking system (includes Ranks-Titles, statistics, rewards etc).

 Suggestions are always welcome!!